Home

 Network seminars!

-Since December 2018, we are organizing along with Liubov Tupikina a network seminar series at CRI Paris.
+Since December 2018, we are organizing with Liubov Tupikina (Bell Labs) a network seminar series at LPI Paris.
 Talks showcase the use of network science in a wide range of disciplines, from physics to mathematics, to archaeology and biology, to social sciences or neurosciences, and are intended for a broad, interdisciplinary audience.

 Join our mailing list to get updates!

-Journal clubs on open communities and recommender systems
+Seminars on open science communities and recommender systems

 They support us: